brentp/hugo-blog/content/post/variant-filter.md

 [de novo (dominant)](https://www.cancer.gov/publications/dictionaries/genetics-dictionary/def/de-novo-mutation)
 could match the inheritance pattern.

-We expect between 0 and 2 true **de novo** variants per exome, but given the vagaries of sequencing we can find many more and it's unclear how many recessive (compound or single-site) variants we should expect per exome and what type of filtering is required to get that to a reasonable level.
+We expect between 0 and 2 true **de novo** variants per exome, but given the vagaries of sequencing, we can find many more and it's unclear how many recessive (compound or single-site) variants we should expect per exome and what type of filtering is required to get that to a reasonable level.
 This post is to look at various filtering strategies in the context of rare disease trios.
 I did this to educate myself on what type